 Whether the skincare product is large in size or it has odd dimensions also determine the design.
 If the product shape is in odd dimensions, it might require custom cosmetic packaging.

-Where Do Your Customers Buy Your Cosmetic Product From?
+Where Do Your Customers Buy Your Cosmetics From?

 When your product competes with many others, it is essential to design packaging that will stand out.
 Do you want to sell in stores like grocery shops or big box retail stores?